columbia-it/django-jsonapi-training/docs/database.md

 COMMIT;
 ```

-As you can sess, Django's database layer hides the differences between different backend databases, so you can
+As you can see, Django's database layer hides the differences between different backend databases, so you can
 focus on what's important.